-Every pupil should be helped to develop a sense of personal identity and cultural identity that is confident and open to change and reflection, and that is receptive and respectful towards other identities.
+Every pupil is be helped to develop a sense of personal identity and cultural identity that is confident and open to change and reflection, and receptive and respectful towards other identities.

-Every pupil should develop the knowledge, understanding and skills that she needs in order to participate in Britain's multi-ethnic society and in the wider context of an interdependent world.
+Every pupil is helped to develop the knowledge, understanding and skills that she needs in order to participate in Britain's multi-ethnic society and in the wider context of an interdependent world.

 All staff must ensure that they follow this policy.
-Consistency of approach which ensures that staff follow through on any incident results in the best attitudes from the children.
+Good modelling, and consistency of approach which ensures that staff follow through on any incident, result in the best outcomes for our pupils.